The Buckeye Christian Scholarship Granting Organization Overview

 - Testing (e.g. standardized or entrance testing)

 Before school and after school care or extracurricular sports are not a covered fee item.
 Also, fees paid directly to a third-party vendor (including books) will not be covered.

-A student will receive the lesser amount of the student’s tuition and fees minus other scholarships, discounts, and financial assistance and the student’s maximum allowable scholarship award amount.
-If a student’s parents or guardians qualify for a tuition tax credit for attending a nonchartered, nonpublic school under the provisions of HB110, their household income has been verified to exceed 130% of the federal poverty level, and their allowable scholarship award amount would be equal to or more than the difference of their remaining eligible school expenses and the tax credit, the amount of the tax credit will be deducted from the scholarship award.
+A student will receive the lesser amount of the student’s tuition and fees minus other scholarships, discounts, and financial assistance and the student’s scholarship award amount.
+If a student’s parents or guardians qualify for a tuition tax credit for attending a nonchartered, nonpublic school under the provisions of HB110, their household income has been verified to exceed 130% of the federal poverty level, and their allowable scholarship award amount would be equal to or more than the difference of their remaining eligible school expenses and the tax credit, the amount of the tax credit may be deducted from the scholarship award.